dgorgan/couchsurfing-social-demo/README.md

-# Couchsurfing Local
+# Couchsurfing Social Web App

 A simple web app to browse a feed of posts, and view the individual posts and profiles of users who made the posts.

 ## Features

-- Browse the user feed and view individual posts
+- Browse a feed of posts and see who they were written by
+- View individual posts along with detailed author information
-- Explore user profiles and their details
+- Explore author profiles including their recent posts and friends
-- Navigate from posts and profiles back to feed
+- Easy navigation back to the feed from all pages
+- Navbar with a logo and a link to view all profiles in app

 ## Setup